starcorelabs/starcorelabs.github.io/README.md

-# Starcore Labs LLC
+#Starcore Labs LLC

-### Created by Michael Douglas
+### Owned by Michael Douglas

-### Last updated 2015-11-04 @ 02:01 PM
+###2015-11-16 at 06:30pm
+### Complete Redesign and Rewrite of Starcore Labs Website

+* Focus is on Front-End Responsive Development in HTML, CSS, and Bootstrap.
+* This is itself an experiment in development to host a free static site on Github that includes dynamic data from other online services.
-* This is my portfolio site for my creative content.
+* Offering my web development and other skills for hire.
-* Hosted on Github Pages.